A Charity on a Critical Mission

 Boston is becoming one of the most expensive cities to live in, resulting in more individuals and families being unable to afford basic necessities of rent and food.

-In FY18, 156 individuals successfully graduated from our residential recovery programs.
 The uniqueness of our services is rooted in our holistic approach and recognizing the dignity of every person.
 Many of the staff are former clients, once homeless, and have struggled with substance use disorders.
 They know firsthand the challenges clients face and endure and the importance of identifying and resolving the underlying causes of homelessness.
 Our strategic intervention and individual approach allows individuals to mend broken lives and relationships and to live a healthier and happier life.

 Staff help clients to obtain job skills that will open doors to employment that provides a living wage and opportunities for professional growth.
 Clients learn coping skills, how to maintain a positive attitude and self-confidence and other traits that are critical for success in today's job market.
 We collaborate with vocational programs such as the Jewish Vocational Services and the Mission's Job Referral Network that provides listings of employers.